-- 1. The highest ranked athletes will be sent to represent Manitoba based on Club Locker rankings. - 2.
-In circumstances when two equally ranked athletes apply Squash Manitoba can base their decision on: - a.
+- a) All team members must have participated in at least one Squash Manitoba sanctioned event within the past 12 months. - b) The highest ranked athletes will be sent to represent Manitoba based on Squash Manitoba ranking. - c) In circumstances when two equally ranked athletes apply Squash Manitoba can base their decision on: - a.
 Who they feel will best represent Manitoba on and off the court at the event. - b.
-Participation in Squash Manitoba sanctioned events. - 3.
-All team members must have participated in at least one Squash Manitoba sanctioned event within the past 12 months. - 4.
-In a situation where there is not a competitive male or female applying for the team, two participants of the same gender can be sent to represent Manitoba.
+Participation in Squash Manitoba sanctioned events. - d) In a situation where there is not a competitive male or female applying for the team, two participants of the same gender can be sent to represent Manitoba.